PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Geofence display color
-The user can select from a variety of display colors for the geofences on the map, for better contrast and visibility or for personal preference.
+The user can select from a variety of display colors for the geofences on the map, for better contrast and visibility or because of personal preference.
 This is a global setting, meaning that the color can be changed for all geofences at once.
 It is not possible to set different colors for individual geofences.

 The currently selected color is stored in a React state variable and used when drawing the polygons on the map.
 Highlighted geofences are always colored green, overriding the global geofence display color.